Technical Security Specialist (TSS)

 Technical Security Specialist (TSS) Designate Certification Program

-The protection of private and confidential information has become and remains a major concern in recent years as the technological and advanced transmission of often vitally sensitive information has become common place in our society.
+The protection of private and confidential information has become, and remains a major concern over the past decade as the technological and advanced transmission of often vitally sensitive information has become common place in our society.

 Economic espionage is now the leading reason for lost business opportunities, followed by company financial instability, often leading to the failure of an otherwise successful business enterprise.